JuliaAI/MLJScientificTypes.jl/docs/src/index.md

 schema(X)
 ```

-In some further analysis, a more likely interpretation is that `:name` is
+In some further analysis of the data in `X`, a more likely
-`Multiclass`, the `:height` is `Continuous`, and the `:rating` an
+interpretation is that `:name` is `Multiclass`, the `:height` is
+`Continuous`, and the `:rating` an `OrderedFactor`.
+Correcting the
-`OrderedFactor`.
-Correcting the types with `coerce`:
+types with `coerce`:

 ```@example 2
 Xfixed = coerce(X, :name=>Multiclass,
                    :height=>Continuous,
                    :rating=>OrderedFactor)
 schema(Xfixed).scitypes
 ```

-Note that, as missing values were encountered in `height` an
+Note that because missing values were encountered in `height`, an
 "imperfect" type coercion to `Union{Missing,Continuous}` has been
-performed, but a warning issued.
+performed, and a warning issued.
 To avoid the warning, coerce to
 `Union{Missing,Continuous}` instead.

 "Global" replacements based on existing scientific types are also